nealalim122322/encryption/README.md

-# encryption
-Data encryption for Next.js
+# Data encryption for Next.js
+A simple data encryption that can be use in Next.js

+## Installation

+## Usage